-A Canine Control Officer shall be appointed by the Chief of Police in accordance with guidelines established by the Board of Police Commissioners for a term of at least one year.
+A Canine Control Officer shall be appointed by the Chief of Police in accordance with guidelines established by the Board of Police Commissioners. [(18)]

 The Canine Control Officer shall have the duties and powers prescribed by law.

 Section 9-7.
-Constables.
+Constables. [(18)]

-The First Selectman, with the approval of the Board of Selectmen, may appoint and may remove or replace the Constables, whose total number shall not exceed seven for a two-year term.
-No more than five Constables shall be from any one political party.
+The First Selectman, with the approval of the Board of Selectmen, may appoint and may remove or replace the Constables, whose total number shall not exceed seven.
+No more than three-quarters of the Constables shall be from any one political party.
 The terms of office of such Constables shall begin on the second Tuesday of December following the regular Town election.

 Section 9-8.
 Controller.

-A Controller shall be appointed by the First Selectman, with the approval of the Board of Selectmen, for an indefinite term.
+A Controller shall be appointed by the First Selectman, with the approval of the Board of Selectmen. [(18)]

 The Controller shall be qualified by training and experience in public or private finance.
 The Controller shall submit a monthly financial statement showing the amount of each appropriation and any transfers, encumbrances and expenditures therefrom to the Board of Selectmen and the Board of Finance, and shall have such other powers and duties as prescribed by Town ordinance.

 Section 9-9.
-Director of Civil Preparedness.
+Director of Civil Preparedness. [(18)]

-The First Selectman, with the approval of the Board of Selectmen, shall appoint a Director of Civil Preparedness who shall serve for a one-year term to July 1, subject to the provisions of the General Statutes, Title 28.
+The First Selectman, with the approval of the Board of Selectmen, shall appoint a Director of Civil Preparedness, subject to the provisions of the General Statutes, Title 28.

 Section 9-10.
-Fire Department.
+Fire Department. [(16)]

 The Fire Department shall be responsible for the protection of life and property from fire and for the enforcement of all laws, ordinances and regulations relating to fire prevention and fire safety.
 There shall be a Chief of the Department who shall be appointed by the Board of Selectmen.
 The Board of Selectmen shall establish such rules and regulations, and appoint other officers as may be necessary for the operation of the Department and shall act as the Fire Commission.

 Section 9-11.
 Fire Marshals.